ziolko/roombelt-activity-map/README.md

 3. Deploy this repository to Vercel with Vercel CLI or git.

 ### Usage
 Single server can serve multiple separate maps.
 I use only https://maps.roombelt.com/roombelt.svg but other addresses like https://maps.roombelt.com/example.svg or https://maps.roombelt.com/subscribers.svg could be used as well.
-The image contains locations of clients active in the last 30 minutes.
+The image contains up to 100 locations of clients active in the last 30 minutes.
+To change the limits modify [this line](https://github.com/ziolko/roombelt-activity-map/blob/main/api/%5Bname%5D.ts#L70).

 Reporting user activity from your back-end is as simple as sending a `POST` request with a valid authorization header and the reported `ip` address in the payload.
 This is how I do it in the Roombelt backend:
 ```js